oruga-ui/oruga/packages/docs/components/Steps.md

                 {
                     class: "stepContentTransitioningClass",
                     description: "Class of the Steps component content when transition is happening",
-                    warning: "Click on the 'Profile' marker to see it in action",
+                    warning: "Click on a marker to see it in action",
                     action: () => {
                     }
                 },